muhammadshaban89/learn-kubernetes/minikube-setup/README.md

 • NAT troubleshooting: Inspect how connections are being translated.
 • Container networking: Useful in Kubernetes and Docker environments where connection tracking affects pod/service communication.

-7: Start Minikube
+7: Start Minikube:

-  #minikube start --driver=docker
+    minikube start --driver=docker

 		 Or
-to start it with driver=none (Better if you want to learn k8s networking).but it requires additional steps as Kubernetes dropped native Docker support in v1.24+, so cri-dockerd acts as a bridge between Docker and Kubernetes' CRI.
+to start it with "driver=none" (Better if you want to learn k8s networking).but it requires additional steps as Kubernetes dropped native Docker support in v1.24+, so cri-dockerd acts as a bridge between Docker and Kubernetes' CRI.
 Without it, Kubernetes can't talk to Docker directly anymore.